 - Black Friday starts now + free shipping!

 30. Lee- Black Friday 30% off everything

 Lee used this opportunity to promote their special Black Friday promotion.
 They used a black and white Black Friday email design.

 31. Tanner Goods- 20% off site-wide

 Source: Tanner Goods

 Small Business Saturday is a shopping holiday that first occurred in 2010.
 Today, Small Business Saturday has a significant meaning for small businesses in the US and UK.
 It occurs on different dates in these countries.
-In the US it’s going to be held on 30th November (it’s always on the day after Black Friday), while in the UK it will be on on December 7th, 2019.
+In the US it’s going to be held on 30th November (it’s always on the day after Black Friday), while in the UK it will be on December 4th, 2021.
 Many local companies use this occasion to promote their local products.

 Products: Local products

 Small Business Saturday email subject lines

 - Buy local!
 XX% OFF on all local products!